WolframResearch/BioFormatsLink/README.md

 ![BioFormatsLinkLogo](logo.png)

 BioFormatsLink is a package for interacting with [Bio-Formats](http://www.openmicroscopy.org/bio-formats/) library in the [Wolfram Language](https://www.wolfram.com/language/).
-BioFormatsLink supports 11.2 and later versions of Wolfram Language deployments for the desktop, including [Wolfram Desktop](https://www.wolfram.com/desktop/) and [Mathematica](https://www.wolfram.com/mathematica/).
+BioFormatsLink supports 10.2 and later versions of Wolfram Language deployments for the desktop, including [Wolfram Desktop](https://www.wolfram.com/desktop/) and [Mathematica](https://www.wolfram.com/mathematica/).

+### Building BioFormatsLink

+To build a `.paclet` file:

+* Open Scripts/assemblePaclet.wl in the Wolfram system.
+* You may want to modify the value of $versionNumber variable.
+* Run the entire package.

 ### Installing the BioFormatsLink release